FACTBOX-The bridge linking Russia to the Crimean peninsula | Business

 FACTBOX-The bridge linking Russia to the Crimean peninsula

-WHAT HAS BEEN DESTROYED The blast on Saturday brought down sections of road taking traffic in one direction.

 Traffic was initially suspended after the incident but by Saturday evening cars and buses were allowed to start crossing the bridge in alternating directions on the remaining intact lanes, while heavy goods vehicles waited to cross by ferry.
-Russian officials said railway traffic would resume on Saturday evening.
+Railway traffic also later resumed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)